Vrits/tdl/README.md

 # To Do List app

-Just for practioce Vite, TS, Tailwind, and Context
+Just for practice Vite, TS, Tailwind, and Context

 # React + TypeScript + Vite